mapninja/Earthsys144/week02/04_TURN_IN_introducing_collections_and_pixels_in_earth_engine.md

 - **Hansen Global Forest Change**, a widely used dataset for forest loss and gain analysis
 - **Sentinel-2**, for natural color and color-infrared visualization

-## Learning Objectives

-By the end of this lab, you should be able to:

-- Explain the difference between an `ImageCollection` and an `Image` in Earth Engine
-- Explain what a band is and why multi-band imagery is useful
-- Explain what a pixel value represents in a raster dataset
-- Filter an image collection by area of interest and date
-- Use `updateMask()` to hide pixels that do not meet a condition
-- Select and inspect the values of a single land cover probability band in Dynamic World
-- Threshold a raster to isolate deforestation during a chosen ten-year period
-- Create both RGB and color-infrared image visualizations from Sentinel-2 bands
-- Explain how Dynamic World images are linked to their source Sentinel-2 images through dataset naming

 ## Before You Start

 This lab assumes that you can: